RSharan21/In-band-spectra/README.md

 apply_code_plot.plot_in_band_spectra(file_name, Sky_temp, number_of_channels_per_chunk, sigma, thres, observing_beam, Primary_component, Show_plots, allow_fit, save_plot, number_of_antennas, receive_output)
 ```

+Following are the brief description of the arguments used in the above code:

 ```file_name``` : input : str, is the name of the pfd/ar folded data cube.

 ```Sky_temp``` : input : float, is the sky temperature of the sky at the central frequency of the wideband telescope and the RA, DEC of the pulsar.